n-mathis/flower-finder/coding_style.md

     ![](/static/img/imports.png)

 # Maximum line length:
-   The maximum line length for Flower Finder code is 80 lines except for
+   The maximum line length for Flower Finder code is 80 characters except for
     instances where lines cannot be broken up, like URLs and calls to the JavaScript and Python code.